- Solar advice hub

 These are the main features to look out for:

 - Monitoring.
 Try to find a company that can constantly keep an eye on your solar panel system to see issues as they appear.
+The firm should have a monitoring tool that alerts staff if anything looks amiss.
 This way, you donât have to spend precious hours of your life tracking electricity output.

 - Remote troubleshooting.
-If a maintenance firm can help fix any problems straight away, itâll allow your system to generate as much electricity as possible, which will maximise your savings â and if a remote check is the first port of call, you wonât have to pay for unnecessary call-outs.
+If an installer can help fix any problems straight away, itâll allow your system to generate as much electricity as possible, which will maximise your savings â and if a remote check is the first port of call, you wonât have to pay for unnecessary call-outs.

 - Processing warranty claims.
-If any of your equipment performs below the standards laid out in its warranty â or suffers any damage â a maintenance company should be able to handle the complicated, bureaucratic claims procedure for you.
+If any of your equipment performs below the standards laid out in its warranty â or suffers any damage â an installer should be able to handle the complicated, bureaucratic claims procedure for you.

 - Physical on-site visits.
-Your maintenance company should offer on-site visits to fix any issues that canât be solved over the phone.
+Your installer should offer on-site visits to fix any issues that canât be solved over the phone.
 This way, you know that if something goes really wrong, itâll receive professional, in-person attention.

 How often do solar panels have to be replaced?

-How long solar panels last depends largely on the type of panel, but most modern rooftop installations are carried out with black, monocrystalline panels that last up to four decades.
+How long solar panels last depends largely on the type of panel, but fortunately, rooftop installations all tend to use panels with this kind of long lifespan.

 If your panels haven't seen a significant drop in efficiency within this time, there's no need to replace them.
-A maintenance company can track their performance and make recommendations.
+An installer can track their performance and make recommendations.

 Whatâs the typical warranty of a solar panel?